WetSuiteLeiden/example-notebooks/research-methods/README.md

 #### Topic modelling

-While topic modelling is often aimed at splitting a document set into things of different topics, its focus on finding the terms that distingish them often makes it interesting to stop short of that: do the analysis, and then inspect the words and phrases it _would_ use.
+While topic modelling is often aimed at the question "what sets of words or phrases seem to join and disinguish documents in a set", if we ignore the last bit that does that splitting, we can inspect the words and phrases it _would_ use.

 See [methods_nlp__topic_modeling](methods_nlp__terms_spacy.ipynb)